| | A Welcome to Our Readers

 Music Dictionary Online is part of our award-winning Music Theory and History resource.

-Music Dictionary Online's primary purpose is, in the case of non-English words and phrases, to offer translations and, more generally, and where appropriate, to offer explanations and comments about general (non-musical) and specialist (i.e. musical, etc.) terms that might be found in musical scores, books on music, web sites, CD notes, concert programmes, etc. What distinguishes our dictionary from other dictionaries of musical terms is the inclusion of general words.
-Our dictionary can be used to assist the translation of non-specialist content in material whether or not it has a musical flavour.
+What distinguishes our dictionary from other dictionaries of musical terms is the inclusion of general words.
+Our dictionary can be used to assist in the translation of non-musical content (for example, biographical material) in music-related material.
 The selection of general words and phrases, drawing mainly from the English, German, Italian, French and Spanish languages (a similar range of words in Dutch is to be added later), is such as might be found in any good pocket dictionary.
-Our selection of specialist terms include words and phrases taken from a large number of related fields including music in all its forms, classical and modern dance, the fine arts, poetry, linguistics, history, drama, costume, architecture, cultural philosophy (including aesthetics), education, history, physics, physiology and psychology of sound and music, music and musical instrument technology (including electronics), musical instruments and musical instrument manufacture, recording, printing and publishing, some notable works and important non-composer figures in music.
-We have included many terms drawn from the many world music traditions, jazz, rock, pop and related musical genres.
+Our selection of specialist terms include words and phrases taken from a large number of related fields including music in all its forms, classical and modern dance, the fine arts, poetry, linguistics, drama, libretti, costume, architecture (useful for set design, etc.), cultural philosophy (including aesthetics), education, musical and cultural history, biography, physics, physiology and psychology (particularly as these relate to sound and music), medical terms (including those relating to disabilities, performance-related injury, illness, etc.), musical instrument making (including design, technology, electronics, etc.), musical instruments, recording, religion, printing and publishing, some notable works and important non-composer figures in music.
+We have also included terms drawn from the many world music traditions, jazz, rock, pop and related musical genres.
 Information about composers will be found in our 'in-progress' Composers Online.
 The entries are usually concise and, where available, we provide links to supplementary material from Music Theory Online, Musical e-Monographs or external websites.
 Where, over time, words have changed their meanings or usage, we have tried to reflect this.

 Entries in red highlight common spelling errors or misuse.